- In The Loop

-• Reducing carbon emissions and developing America’s green economy are still high on Biden’s agenda.
+- Reducing carbon emissions and developing America’s green economy are high on Harris’s agenda.

 The U.S. presidential candidates have outlined starkly different priorities for energy and transportation policy.

-• Reducing carbon emissions and developing America’s green economy are still high on Democrat Joe Biden’s agenda.
+- Reducing carbon emissions and developing America’s green economy remain high on Democrat Kamala Harris’s agenda.

 How these contrasting agendas could translate into governmental action bears close watching.
 Policy divergences on renewable energy and electric vehicles (EVs) have the potential to be the most impactful for companies and investors.

-More of the same for energy and transportation in Biden act II
+More of the same for energy and transportation with a Harris win

 The election will have important implications for the Inflation Reduction Act (IRA).
 This signature legislation, passed during President Biden’s second year in office, uses direct payments and tax credits to promote the greening of U.S. industry over the coming decade.

-“A Biden reelection likely would ensure that the IRA is implemented in ways that align with his policy objectives....”
+“A Harris win likely would ensure that the IRA is implemented in ways that align with her policy objectives....”

-A Biden reelection likely would ensure that the IRA is implemented in ways that align with his policy objectives, providing clarity and support for renewables, EVs, and other clean-energy technologies.
+A Harris win likely would ensure that the IRA is implemented in ways that align with her policy objectives, providing clarity and support for renewables, EVs, and other clean-energy technologies.

-On the regulatory front, we would expect a second Biden administration to keep restrictions on leasing public lands and waters for energy drilling.
+On the regulatory front, we would expect a Harris administration to keep restrictions on leasing public lands and waters for energy drilling.
 Efforts to reduce greenhouse gas emissions from transportation, power plants, and oil and gas operations would also continue.

 Any push for permitting reform on energy infrastructure likely would emphasize electricity transmission.
 Grid upgrades will be critical to system reliability as electricity demand grows and renewable power sources are brought online.